Some-T/FirstPersonController-CSharp/README.md

 # Current Issues To Solve:

-- Player sometimes sticks to the wall when running and jumping into it.
+- Player sticks to the wall when running and jumping into it.